 When do I need to apply?

 The application process for September 2016 will begin on 27 November 2015.
 Application forms will be available from then, from your local pre-school provider.

 How do I apply?

-- Application forms and a booklet listing all pre-school provision in your area are available from your local pre-school provider or can be accessed from an education and library board website.
+- Application forms and a booklet listing all pre-school provision in your area are available from your local pre-school provider or can be accessed from the Education Authority Northern Ireland website.